 An earlier referral for specialist consultation for female infertility should be offered when:

 - There is a known cause of infertility.

-- There is a history of predisposing factors for infertility.
+- There is a history of predisposing factors for female infertility.

 - Investigations show there is apparently no chance of pregnancy with expectant management.